alumnispaces/API-Docs/README.md

 You can now see the docs at http://localhost:4567.
 Whoa!
 That was fast!

+### Troubleshooting.
+If MacOS gives you some gem install errors:

+* Make sure you have the [latest Ruby version](https://stackoverflow.com/a/38194139/2395464_),
+* you've installed the xcode libraries (using `xcode-select --install`) and
+* if the error is telling you that nokogiri is having problems installing, run this command `bundle config build.nokogiri --use-system-libraries` then try `bundle install`

 Now that Slate is all set up on your machine, you'll probably want to learn more about [editing Slate markdown](https://github.com/lord/slate/wiki/Markdown-Syntax), or [how to publish your docs](https://github.com/lord/slate/wiki/Deploying-Slate).

 If you'd prefer to use Docker, instructions are available [in the wiki](https://github.com/lord/slate/wiki/Docker).